mingodad/citadel/webcit/README.txt

                         WEBCIT for the Citadel System
-                               version 6.10
+                               version 6.19

-   Copyright (C) 1996-2004 by the authors.
+   Copyright (C) 1996-2005 by the authors.
 Portions written by:
 	Art Cancro
 	Nathan Bryant
 	Nick Grossman
 	Andru Luvisi
         Kevin Roth
 	Dave Lindquist
+	Martin Mouritzen

 This program is free software released under the terms of the GNU General Public License.
 Please read COPYING.txt for more licensing information.